collabdotcloud/docs.collab.cloud/docs/admin/hc7/highlights.md

 As an Organisation Admin you are able to access and edit all communities.
 The only exception is Highlights.
 The customize button is only available to community owners.

+If you use the RSS widget with external RSS feeds see this [Page](highlights-rss-feed.md).